angular/angular/aio/content/guide/glossary.md

 code completion, refactoring, and intelligent search).
 Many code editors and IDEs support TypeScript either natively or with plugins.

-TypeScript is the preferred language for Angular development, although you can use other JavaScript dialects such as [ES5](guide/glossary#es2015).
+TypeScript is the preferred language for Angular development.
 Read more about TypeScript at [typescriptlang.org](http://www.typescriptlang.org/).

 {@a U}